NotJoeMartinez/rushbot/README.md

 ![img](imgs/flowchart.png)

 Have you ever needed to implement a mass-bidirectional-SMS-at-scale system overnight? with $25 budget?
-Well this is the result of that situation.
 Rusbot was originally intended for fraternal recruitment purposes but can easily be adapted to critical communication infrastructure.

 Your risk tolerance is the only limit!

 Rushbot works in two parts: a cli for sending the initial mass text and a webserver for handling conversations.